You said, we did

 In November 2024, we:

-• Explained what the value for money report is for and why it is useful for residents.
+- Explained what the Value for Money report is and why it matters to residents

-• Used plain English, explained all jargon and financial descriptions.
+- Used plain English and explained all jargon and financial terms

-• We have explained all jargon where it is used the first time, and created a list of key terms for quick reference.
+- Explained all jargon the first time it appears and added a list of key terms

 Asset Policy Consultations